scipy/scipy-cookbook/docs/index.rst

    }
    </style>

-This is the "SciPy Cookbook" --- a conversion of the pages which once lived under ``wiki.scipy.org``.
+This is the "SciPy Cookbook" --- a collection of various user-contributed recipes, which once lived under ``wiki.scipy.org``.
 If you want to contribute additions/corrections, see the `the SciPy-CookBook repository
 <https://github.com/pv/SciPy-Cookbook/>`__.